Why You Should Have a Home Sauna for Better Health

 The best sauna is the one that you will use.

-To browse or buy a Sun Stream Infrared Sauna and receive a special gift make sure to mention my name!
+To browse or buy the same sauna I use check out Sun Stream Infrared Sauna and receive a special gift but make sure to mention my name!

 Laukkanen, T., Kunutsor, S., Kauhanen, J., & Laukkanen, J. A. (2016).
 Sauna bathing is inversely associated with dementia and Alzheimer’s disease in middle-aged Finnish men.
 Age and Ageing, 46(2), 245-249.